No cream/milk and just a little oil or butter to get things started. The rest is just pure nutritious goodness and flavor.

 What you Need:

-1-2 tablespoons olive oil or butter
+1-2 tablespoons olive oil or butter1 large onion, sliced

 ~half bulb of garlic, peeled and chopped roughly